 And when Mike talked about visiting our facility, he singled out our team spirit as something he really appreciated.
 Getting compliments like that really is special, since teamwork and a healthy company culture is something we prioritize.

 Mike didn’t just talk about us, though — far from it.
 He discussed Drydock, the State Theatre‘s plans for it, the story behind commissioning the project, and more.
 Some of Mike’s comments were included in the video we made about Drydock, but he had so much more to say.
 Check out the video below, then underneath it you’ll find the transcript of our conversation.

-Could you tell us about yourself and what you do here at the State Theatre?
+Could you tell us about yourself and what you do here at Bay City’s State Theatre?